ebastler/tracespace-sh-wrapper/readme.md

  * Navigate to a folder that contains gerber files
  * run the script (if you added the $PATH correctly, it will work with `pcbrender.sh`)
  * Follow the on-screen-prompts.
 All choices can be skipped by simply pressing the `enter` key, which will then use the default values (black soldermask, white silkscreen, 300 dpi)

+ For easier use, the script accepts optional parameters passed to it via flags.
+If a valid value is passed via flag, the prompt for it is skipped.
+If an invalid value or no value is passed, it will prompt as usual.
+ * -d: specify the DPI used for the png export.
+Example: `pcbrender.sh -d 420`
+ * -m: specify the soldermask RGB color.
+Example: `pcbrender.sh -m 0,75,128`
+ * -s: specify the silkscreen RGB color.
+Example: `pcbrender.sh -s 128,75,0`

  ## Screenshot
 A screenshot can be found here: [Sample screenshot](img/pcbrender_customcolor.png)